-After George Dorr, “the father of Acadia National Park" passed away in August 1944, the Town of Bar Harbor held a public exhibition celebrating his life and the history of the Park and Bar Harbor.
-Due to the overwhelming positive response to this exhibition, the Bar Harbor Historical Society was founded in 1946 with the first physical location established in a small room under the stairs in the Jesup Library.
+Following the passing of George B. Dorr, “the father of Acadia National Park” in August of 1944, a public exhibition was held in Bar Harbor’s Jesup Library celebrating Dorr’s life and the history of the Park.
+Due to the positive response to this exhibition, the Bar Harbor Historical Society was founded on August 19, 1946 with the first physical location established in a small room under the stairs in the Jesup Library.

 Mary Peltz of New York City was the first Chairman.
 Mrs. Peltz summered in Bar Harbor, often traveled abroad, and was the archivist for the Metropolitan Opera.
 She continued to participate in curatorial activities, and was an active benefactor of the society, through the 1970s.

 Gladys Franklin O’Neil was archivist of the Bar Harbor Historical Society from 1989 through 1995.